 This month’s blog article may be old news for the seasoned investor, but I wanted to address an issue that should be passed along to kids or even grandkids.
 I have three children of my own and I may have told them something 100 times, but until they hear it from someone else, it doesn’t sink in.
 So, I wanted to provide some insight and examples that may spur some thinking and discussions, and also address some common misconceptions.
-Feel free to pass this along to any youngster who might benefit and encourage them to start thinking long term right away.
+Feel free to pass this guide on how and when to start investing along to any youngster who might benefit and encourage them to start thinking long term right away.

-To start, let’s review the most common misconceptions we hear from young investors, and even some older ones that have not learned these lessons.
+To start, let’s review the most common misconceptions we hear from beginner investors, and even some older ones that have not learned these lessons.

 - “I don’t have enough money”.
 While it is true that young investors can be inundated with debt from student loans, car payments or newer mortgages – many can find at least a small amount to invest on a monthly basis.
 Most systematic investment plans start as low as $25 a month.
 The list of excuses has to be pretty long to not be able to find that amount in any budget that is serious about getting started.

 - “I don’t know anything about investing”.
 Ignorance can’t, or shouldn’t, be an excuse.
-Young investors have more resources available to them than ever before, so it comes down to desire.
+Beginner investors have more resources available to them than ever before, so it comes down to desire.

 - “Investing is too risky”.
 But it doesn’t have to be.
 Many young adults are keenly aware of the economic crisis and the resulting chaos.
 However, investing can be managed in a way that provides protection during downturns, and even the overall allocation used can offer protection.